leonardo-rinaldi/Web-development/README.md

 # HTML
-This repo contains code that i write at university during the lessons in the laboratory.
+This repo contains code that i write at university and some projects that i made.